Iambusayor/ASR_benchmark/README.md

    python scripts/evaluate.py configs/config.yaml
    ```

-The results will be logged in the `logs` directory.
+The logs and predictions will be logged in the `logs` directory and `predictions` directroy respectively.